emberjs/website/source/blog/2019-01-25-framework-f2f.md

 It’s safe to say that there’s a lot of work to do for the features and documentation that make up the Octane edition!
 To follow along or help out, see the [Octane Tracking Issue](https://github.com/emberjs/ember.js/issues/17234).
 The new architecture for the public site is a work in progress app found [here](https://github.com/ember-learn/ember-website).

 ## What’s next?
 Before every [EmberConf](https://emberconf.com/), the largest gathering of Ember devs, there’s always a flurry of activity.
 It seems like the first quarter of 2019 might be the liveliest one yet!
-There are only three months to go, and some big plans underway.
+There are less than three months to go, and some big plans underway.
 Stay tuned for updates via [The Ember Times](https://the-emberjs-times.ongoodbits.com/), the [Ember.js Twitter](https://twitter.com/emberjs), and “watch” the [ember.js GitHub repository](https://github.com/emberjs/ember.js)…. if you dare.

 Hope to see you in March at EmberConf!